k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/17_batch_process_flow.md

 When a migration process is initiated, it is treated as a batch of multiple entities [synchronization processes](13_migrate_commands.md#migrate-commands).

-The below illustration shows the sequence of actions involved in this process.
+The illustration below shows the sequence of actions involved in this process.

 <img src="images/24_jobs_and_batch_services_migration_process.png">

 ### Step 1

 - The batch command (or migrate) is executed from a Fabric node.
-This node (Node 1) will assume the role of Coordinator all along this process.
+This node (Node 1) will assume the role of Coordinator throughout this process.
 - A job process for this batch command starts.

 ### Step 2

-- The node responsible for the overall execution of the migration process is selected in the Fabric cluster as per the nodes allocation rules described in the [Affinity](10_jobs_and_batches_affinity.md#affinity-properties) article.
+- The node responsible for the overall execution of the migration process is selected in the Fabric cluster as per the nodes' allocation rules described in the [Affinity](10_jobs_and_batches_affinity.md#affinity-properties) article.
 - This node (Node 3) is referred to as the Job Owner node.
 - The Job Owner node initiates the migration's statistic collection process.